Citibank House

-Citibank House is an 18-storey office building in Perth, Western Australia.
-The 224 ft building was opened in 1962 as the T & G Building, and was the tallest building in Perth until 1970 when Hamersley House was opened.
+Citibank House is an 18-storey office building in St Georges Terrace, Perth, Western Australia.
+The 224 ft building was opened in 1962 as the T & G Building, and was the tallest building in Perth until 1970.
+(Note: In 1970, the T & G Building was surpassed as the tallest building in Perth by the 80 m, 20-storey Hamersley House at 191 St Georges Terrace, southeast of the intersection with Mill Street.)
 It underwent a major refurbishment in the 1980s which significantly altered the building's external features.
 The building adopted its current name when Citibank became its flagship tenant.
-As of December 2008, the tower is the 26th-tallest completed building in Perth.

 Site history and construction

 The site at the corner of St Georges Terrace and Barrack Street was occupied by hostelries from the colony's earliest days, and later housed the Weld Club.

 During the Western Australian gold rush in 1897, the Moir Building was constructed on the site.
 Designed by Talbot Hobbs, the building was one of the most well-known buildings in Perth at the time.
 It later became the headquarters for the T & G Mutual Life Assurance Society and was renamed to the T & G Chambers.
 The southern end of the site was also home to the McNeil Chambers.